Director of the Writing Center, Director of Interdisciplinary Studies, Associate Professor of English

 About Jeffry C. Davis

 I spend much of my time writing and teaching about education.
 In particular, I focus on the literacy skills that are central to the liberal arts: reading, writing, speaking and listening.
 As the director of the Writing Center at Wheaton, I enjoy assisting students to write clearly and persuasively, encouraging them to read their own work with a critical eye for revision.
 In addition, as the director of Interdisciplinary Studies, I work with students whose particular interests involve merging academic fields to attain their interdisciplinary goals.
-I am also involved in the preparation of college students who seek to teach high school English.
+I am also involved in the preparation of college students who intend to teach high school English.

 Courses Regularly Taught